Casa Loma: Film location

 Casa Loma is a popular location for use in film and television.
-It has served as a location for movies such as X-Men, Strange Brew, Chicago, The Tuxedo, Scott Pilgrim vs. the World, Warehouse 13, Crimson Peak, Twitches, Twitches Too, The Pacifier, and Titans where it stands in for Wayne Manor.
+It has served as a location for movies such as Strange Brew, Chicago, The Tuxedo, Scott Pilgrim vs. the World, Warehouse 13, Crimson Peak, Twitches, Twitches Too, and The Pacifier.
+It has portrayed the X-Mansion in X-Men, and Wayne Manor in Titans.

 Comic books and children's novels that have used it include the Scott Pilgrim series and Eric Wilson's murder mystery The Lost Treasure of Casa Loma.
 In the CBC Television show Being Erica, the episode "Mi Casa, Su Casa Loma" features Casa Loma prominently as the place where main character Erica Strange works.

 It also appeared in the television adaptation of R. L. Stine's Goosebumps series' A Night In Terror Tower.
 Casa Loma also features prominently in the biography-documentary of Sir Henry Pellatt, The Pellatt Newsreel: the Man who Built Casa Loma, which was nominated for a 2009 Gemini for Best Biography Documentary.
 TV show Hemlock Grove was also filmed there as well as The Mortal Instruments: City of Bones and related Shadowhunters.

 Exterior shots of the building were used in the Gothic TV show Strange Paradise.

 It is also the filming location of the 2016 TV film The Rocky Horror Picture Show: Let's Do the Time Warp Again, where scenes at Dr. Frank N. Furter's castle and the movie theatre where the audience participated were filmed.
 Ivy Levan's performance of the song "Science Fiction Double Feature" was filmed at Casa Loma (a movie theatre marquee was placed at the front entrance of the castle for filming).

 In 2018, Casa Loma served as a filming location for the 2019 American black comedy thriller Ready or Not.

 In 2022, Casa Loma was the filming location of the music video for Wait for U by Future and Drake.

 In 2025, Top Chef: Destination Canada filmed the Episode 4 Elimination challenge at Casa Loma.

+In 2026, Casa Loma was one of the filming locations for the Team Challenge of the eleventh episode of MasterChef: Global Gauntlet.